 \section{Introduction}

-Complex behaviors of processes are often represented as mathematical models, which are often written in computer code.
-These mathematical models are thus often called \textit{computer models} or \textit{simulators}.
-Given a set of parameters and initial conditions, computer models are widely used to simulate physical, engineering or human processes \citep{sacks1989design}.
+Complex processes are often represented as mathematical models, {implemented} in computer code.
+These mathematical models are often called \textit{computer models} or \textit{simulators}, {and are widely used to simulate different processes given a set of parameters and initial conditions} \citep{sacks1989design}.
 The initial conditions and model parameters may be unknown or uncertain in practice.
-Calibrating the computer models based on real experiments or observations is one of the fundamental tasks in science and engineering, widely known as the \textit{data inversion} or \textit{model calibration}.
+Calibrating the computer models based on real experiments or observations is one of the fundamental tasks in science and engineering, widely known as \textit{data inversion} or \textit{model calibration}.

 We follow the notation in \cite{bayarri2007computer} for defining the model calibration problem.
-Let the real-valued field observation be $y^F(\mathbf x)$ with a $p_x$-dimensional observable input vector $\mathbf x $.
-The field observation is often decomposed by $y^F(\mathbf x)=y^R(\mathbf x)+\epsilon$, where $y^R(\cdot)$ denotes a function of unknown reality, and $\epsilon$ denotes the noise.
-The superscript `F' and `R' denote field observations (or experimental data) and reality, respectively.
+Let $y^F(\mathbf x)$ be the real-valued field observation with a $p_x$-dimensional observable input vector $\mathbf x$.
+The field observation is often decomposed by $y^F(\mathbf x)=y^R(\mathbf x)+\epsilon$, where $y^R(\cdot)$ denotes a function of unknown reality, and $\epsilon$ denotes the noise, with the superscript `F' and `R' denoting the field observations and reality, respectively.
 Scientists often model the unknown reality by a computer model, denoted by $ f^M(\mathbf x, \bm \theta)$ at the $p_x$-dimensional observable input $\mathbf x$, and $p_{\theta}$-dimensional calibration parameters $\bm \theta $, unobservable from the experiments, with superscript `M' denoting the computer model.

-When the computer model describes the reality perfectly, the field observation can be written as:
+When the computer model describes the reality perfectly, a field observation can be written as:

 where $\epsilon$ is a zero-mean Gaussian noise.
-We call the calibration method by equation (\ref{equ:calibration_no_discrepancy}) the \textit{no-discrepancy calibration}.
+We call the method by Equation (\ref{equ:calibration_no_discrepancy}) the \textit{no-discrepancy calibration}.

-When computer models are imperfect, the following statistical framework of model calibration is widely used:
+When computer models are imperfect, the statistical calibration model below is often used: